LuxGrey/ThePredictionBruteForce/README.md

 A more recent and higher-quality version of the same recording can be found [here](https://www.youtube.com/watch?v=DaWcL3oOd-E).

 In the video, the viewer is presented with a sort of test that they can actively participate in.
-They can see a 3x3 grid of multiple post-it notes that have been stuck to a transparent surface.
+They can see a 3x3 grid of post-it notes that have been stuck to a transparent surface.
 Each of these post-its has a different symbol drawn on them, but that seems to be of no greater relevance to the game.
 The narrator of the video then explains the rules of the test:
-* the viewers always need to have their finger on the screen, pointing at a single of the visible notes (which shall from here on out be referred to as 'fields')
+* the viewer always needs to have their finger on the screen, pointing at one of the visible notes (which shall from here on out be referred to as 'fields')
 * they have to start on the field in the upper right corner that reads 'start'
 * during the game, when prompted to move by the narrator, the viewer can move their finger